Narayana108/vedic_knowledge/nimbark_sampraday_articles/an_introduction_to_nimbark_sampraday.md

 10. Due to being the pervader and pervadable, the foundation and its dependent, having its state and actions dependent on it, mutual interdependence and other causes, difference and non-difference exists in in a singular substratum without any contradiction.

 This philosophy has been able to reconcile all other schools of thought and the so called contradictory statements of the Vedas.
 Bhedadheda means that the jiva(individual soul) is simultaneously one and different to Brahman(Supreme soul) and to jagat/prakriti (material universe/matter).

+This is really profound as this bhedaabedha philosophy of Shri Nimbark acharya does not favour advaita over dvaita or visa versa makeing it a true bheda abedha philosophy, both advaita(oneness) and dviata(dualism) are equally as important and true.

 According to Shri Nimbark Acharya, the relation between Brahman and the jiva is like a tree and its branches.
 The branches have all qualities of the tree, but the branches are not the tree as a whole.
 Likewise jiva is anu (small) having all qualities like Brahman(bibhu-large), but with limited extent.
 Brahman resides in the heart of jiva, but jiva has no realization due to Maya (illusion).
 This is the basic idea of `Dvaitadvaita` siddhanta.

 While the material universe is not seen as the highest reality, it is also not seen as an illusion and is accepted as real.
 The jiva(individual soul) who is trapped in samsara or this lower dimention of reality which filled with all sorts of misseries needs to utilizie his/her conciousness in awakening his/her divine relation with Supreme Godhead in order to transcend this mundane reality.

-Here is a detailed explanation of `Dvaita Advaita`: [Nimbark philosophy](http://shrijagatgurunimbarkacharyapeeth.org/index_files/philosophy.htm)
+More information on `Dvaita Advaita`: [Nimbark philosophy](http://shrijagatgurunimbarkacharyapeeth.org/index_files/philosophy.htm)

+## Philosophy - Radha Krishna Bhakti

+The Nimbark sampraday is a vaishnava sampraday which also follows the pancharatra system of worship and adheres to the vaishnava doctrine that the different forms of Radha Krishna, Sita Ram, Lakshmi Narayan, etc are supreme.

-The tradition follows the philosophy of Shrimad Bhagavatam and of Shri Nimbark Acharya ji, which state that the worship of Shri Vishnu and his forms is the highest form of worship, thus classifying the Nimbark sampraday as a Vaishnav sampraday.
+The tradition follows the teachings of Shri Nimbark Acharya ji, other prominent acharyas within the sampraday like Shri Keshava Kashmiri Bhattacharyaji and Harivyas dev acharyaji and the philosophy of Shrimad Bhagavatam and other various other sacred texts.

 But Shri Nimbark Acharya specifically states: